DragonRuby/dragonruby-game-toolkit-contrib/docs/guides/deploying-to-steam.md

 that just popped up, and set it like this:

-(Whenever you see "mygamename" in here, this should be whatever your game<sub>metadata</sub>'s "gameid" value is set to.
-If you see "My Game Name", it's whatever your game<sub>metadata</sub>'s "gametitle" value is set to, but you'll have to check in case we mangled it to work as a filename.)
+(Whenever you see "mygamename" in here, this should be whatever your `game_metadata`'s "gameid" value is set to.
+If you see "My Game Name", it's whatever your `game_metadata`'s "gametitle" value is set to, but you'll have to check in case we mangled it to work as a filename.)

 -   Executable: mygamename.exe